Every person faces confrontation. Some face it better than others.

-To begin with, most women don’t confront.
-Maybe it’s part of their makeup, their upbringing or the result of a confrontation gone wrong.
+To begin with, most people walk away from confrontation.
+Maybe its part of their makeup, their upbringing or the result of a confrontation gone wrong.

-Typically, their voice goes up a few pitches, they begin to shake, and their thoughts take on a personality of their own.
-It’s the “flight or fight” syndrome kicking in pumping adrenaline throughout your body preparing you to kick butt or run like the dickens.
+Their voice goes up a few pitches, they begin to shake, and their thoughts take on a personality of their own.
+It’s the ‘flight or fight’ syndrome kicking in pumping adrenaline throughout your body preparing you to kick butt or run like the dickens.

 Here are 5 steps to help you confront a situation or person.

 Step 1.
 Take a deep breath.
 This lowers your heartbeat and blood pressure.
 Breathing slower, or controlling your breathing, lowers the amount of adrenaline flowing through your body.
 Adrenaline is what makes you anxious or tense.

 Step 2.
 Rehearse what you want to say and what you are willing to say.
 These are different, for example, you may want to say, “Get your head out of the clouds and think about what you are doing!’ versus what you are willing to say, “This needs to be looked at from another direction.
 What other thoughts do you have?”

 When you decide on what you are going to say, practice it.
 Make key points of your argument.
 Outline specific ideas, requests or behavior you are pinpointing.
 It also doesn’t hurt to offer solutions.

 Step 3.
 Say it aloud to yourself.
 What does it sound like?
 What triggers does it arouse in you?
 Know what triggers can move you to anger or uncertainty so you can prepare responses to those triggers.
 Knowing your triggers makes it less likely that someone can push your buttons when you’re confronting them.